oscarotero/zume/README.md

 ## API

 First, you have to create a `zume` instance passing the config data.
-Use the method `create` for this purpose:
+Use the static function `create()` for this purpose:

 ```js
 const zume = require('zume').create()